#1 Humanity is thoroughly fucked

 This girl is Iona, a physical embodiment of the Fog submarine I-401.
 She has somehow become duty-bound to serve Gunzou, who gathers his classmates and stages an escape.
 They form a mercenary force stationed in Iwo Jima which helps Japan fight back against The Fog.

 Gunzou himself is a brilliant, selfless captain.
 He carries a great responsibility both to his team and humanity as a whole, yet approaches every battle with stoic confidence.
-He can appear stiff at times, but he soon reveals himself to be a caring and selfless leader who always puts others first, and who always looks for the best way to save as many lives as possible.
+He can appear stiff at times, but he soon reveals himself to be a caring leader who always puts others first, and who always looks for the best way to save as many lives as possible.
 Iona is a perfect partner for him.
-Her motivations are wrapped in mystery and she’s quite strange, but she has the strength and determination to execute Gunzou’s ambitious plans, and supports his ideas even when everybody else rightfully believes he may have gone mad.
+Her motivations are wrapped in mystery and she’s quite strange, but she has the strength and determination to execute Gunzou’s ambitious plans, and supports his ideas.
+Even when everybody else rightfully believes he may have gone mad.

 #3 CGI put to good use